aws/amazon-ecs-cluster-state-service/CONTRIBUTING.md

-# Contributing to Blox
+# Contributing to amazon-ecs-cluster-state-service
-Contributions to Blox should be made via GitHub pull requests and discussed using GitHub issues.
+Contributions to amazon-ecs-cluster-state-service should be made via GitHub pull requests and discussed using GitHub issues.

 ### Before you start
 If you would like to make a significant change, it's a good idea to first open an issue to discuss it.